JesusGonzalezA/Styles/README.md

    * index.html
    * README.me

-## This is a repository for personal purposes, but you can take a look at it and suggest some improvements!
+## ℹ️ This is a repository for personal purposes, but you can take a look at it and suggest some improvements!